-Serious and General Crime
+Serious and Organised Crime

 - R v LH – instructed as Leading Counsel for the main defendant in a £9 million conspiracy to supply Class A drugs throughout the North of England and Scotland.

 - R v DS – instructed as Leading Counsel to prosecute a multi handed fraud case involving substantial breaches of trust by former employees and the managing director of the company.
-Sums involved in excess of £1 million.
+Sus involved in excess of £1 million.

 - R v CS – instructed to prosecute a defendant accused of possessing a substantial quantity of Improvised Explosive Devices (IEDs) connected to criminal gang activity.

 - R v G – Acting for the Defence in a major investigation by National Crime Agency (NCA) into organised crime group (OCG) based in Merseyside involved in nationwide supply of Class A drugs.
 The case involves extensive covert intrusive surveillance against the OCG.